Homotopy categories of unbounded complexes of projective modules: Introduction

 In this paper we are mainly interested in unbounded cochain complexes consisting of finitely generated projective modules over a commutative Noetherian ring.
 Of most interest to us in the present paper are the properties of complexes that are independent of any additional split summands.
 For this purpose we develop the stable theory for those complexes.
 For the module category such an idea was first proposed and established by Auslander-Bridger \cite{AB} under the name of \lq stable module theory\rq.
 We apply their idea to the homotopy category of complexes of finitely generated projective modules.

 The whole of our stable theory for complexes is devoted to prove the following single theorem.

-\begin{theorem} [See Theorem \ref{last main theorem}] Let $R$ be a commutative Noetherian ring that is assumed to be a generically Gorenstein ring, and $X$ a complex of finitely generated projective $R$-modules.
+\begin{theorem} [See Theorem \ref{last main theorem}] Let $R$ be a commutative Noetherian ring that is a generically Gorenstein ring, and $X$ a complex of finitely generated projective $R$-modules.
 Then, $X$ is acyclic (i.e. $H(X)=0$) if and only if the $R$-dual $X^*$ is acyclic (i.e. $H(X^*)=0$). \end{theorem}

 Recall that a commutative Noetherian ring is called a generically Gorenstein ring if the total ring of quotients is a Gorenstein ring, or equivalently $R_{\p}$ is a Gorenstein ring for every associated prime $\p \in \Ass (R)$.
 As a matter of fact, every Noetherian integral domain, a little more generally, every reduced Noetherian ring, is a generically Gorenstein ring.
-A similar theorem to Theorem \ref{1}, but under a more special setting, was considered in \cite[Corollary 1.4]{Y2}.
+A similar theorem to Theorem \ref{1}, but in a more special setting, was considered in \cite[Corollary 1.4]{Y2}.

 Analogously to the stable module theory of Auslander and Bridger, we will introduce the parallel notion of torsion-freeness and reflexivity for complexes, which we call *torsion-free complexes and *reflexive complexes in this paper (Definition \ref{deftorfree}).
 We observe in Theorem \ref{exact} that there is an exact sequence similar to the Auslander-Bridger sequence.
 If the base ring $R$ is a generically Gorenstein ring, then as we shall show in Theorem \ref{theorem torsion-free}, a complex $X$ is *torsion-free if and only if the cohomology modules $H^i(X^*) \ (i \in \Z)$ are torsion-free as $R$-modules.